Get the newsletter.

 • If you make whipped cream, keep the cream very cold.
 Warm cream will not whip as high, and will be less stable than cold cream.

-easy strawberry shortcake recipe biscuit
+easy strawberry shortcake biscuit recipe

 Love this biscuit strawberry shortcakes recipe?
 You’ll also love:

-strawberry shortcake with whipped cream
+strawberry shortcake on biscuits with whipped cream

 strawberry shortcakes recipe with biscuit